 A more straightforward solution is to buy seeds.
 I’ve found this brand to be a reliable source, although they can be surprisingly tricky to germinate.

 It generally has very mild effects, especially when taken in appropriate dosages.
 In larger dosages, you might see some of these side effects:

 - Distorted vision (8)

 At some websites like this one, you’ll see warnings about the toxicity of wild lettuce: “In high doses can produce stupor, depress breathing and overdose can cause coma/death.”

-This seems like a huge overstatement though.
+This seems like a huge overstatement, though.
 There are very few recorded incidences of overdose.
 In this case study, for example, 8 patients presented with wild lettuce overdose.
 None of them experienced any long-term adverse effects.
-One of the patients lost conscious.
+One of the patients lost consciousness.
 The study doesn’t say how much they consumed, only that it was a “great deal.”

 The patients were treated by keeping them hydrated and using activated charcoal to help absorb the excess wild lettuce in their digestive tracts.

 Wild lettuce is not a controlled substance under the FDA.
-It is completely legal to grow, harvest, and use.
+It is entirely legal to grow, harvest, and use.
 You can readily buy it legally as well.